MisterMeanGreen/TownBuilderQuest/README.txt

-Hey there, if you are reading this, then you are actually paying attention to how the game works.
+ey there, if you are reading this, then you are actually paying attention to how the game works.

+If there is a letter a, that means its the alpha branch.
+If there is no letter, its final release.

 Version : 0.0.0
 -Made a game